testing-library/eslint-plugin-testing-library/docs/rules/no-wait-for-multiple-assertions.md

-# Multiple assertions inside `waitFor` are not preferred (no-multiple-assertions-wait-for)
+# Multiple assertions inside `waitFor` are not preferred (no-wait-for-multiple-assertions)

 ## Rule Details